"The Songwriter"

 www.TheSongwriter.us / Jim Terr

-JINGLES from various epochs:
+Jim Terr JINGLES from various epochs:

-A few songwriter reviews.. .
+A few songwriter and CD reviews.. .

 "Unique, talented, one-of-a-kind." -Tom T. Hall